jeremy9959/Math-5800-Spring-2020/CourseInfo.md

 ### References

 The following books are standard references.
-A project can be built on just one chapter of these books.
+A project can be built on just one chapter (or section of a chapter!) of these books.

 - [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Hastie, Tibshirani, and Friedman.